ToddGFP/Tracer/README.md

 Tracer is a Memory game for iOS written by Todd Gibbons with SwiftUI and UIKit.
 The idea was conceived of by Brian Arizaga and Todd Gibbons in 2013.

 This project is being published primarily as a portfolio piece for demonstrating my iOS development skills.
 I hope this project inspires other game developers with its relatively simple architecture.
-It is available on the iOS App Store <here> and my full developer portfolio is available <a href="http://toddgibbons.com/apps">Here</a>.
+It is available on the iOS App Store <a href="https://apps.apple.com/us/app/tracer-a-memory-game/id6477837958">Here</a> and my full developer portfolio is available <a href="http://toddgibbons.com/apps">Here</a>.

 Structural Notes: